dasqul/dasqul/README.md

 ## 🤝 Let’s Connect
 I’m open to discussions, collaborations, and learning together.
-If you want to talk, share ideas, or just say hi — **DMs are open.**
+If you want to talk, share ideas, or just say hi — discord: dasqul

 > *"Only the two of us can change the world."*